 Humphrey Carver, author Compassionate Landscape

 On site for the check presentation on August 1, 2016 were: from left, Waveny Park Conservancy board members Chris Schipper and Caroline Garrity, donor Tom Nissley, Town Council Chairman Bill Walbert, WPC Chairman Bob Seelert, WPC Vice Chairman Bill Holmes, First Selectman Rob Mallozzi III, Town Councilman Kevin Moynihan, Leo Karl III of Karl Chevrolet and New Canaan Community Foundation, Department of Public Works Assistant Director Tiger Mann, Parks and Recreation Commission Chairman Sally Campbell, and contractor Nick Cambareri.
-Kneeling in front is WPC board member and landscape architect Keith Simpson.
+Kneeling in front is landscape architect Keith Simpson.

 Photo: Greg Reilly